Want to engage your audience while sharing your best content, deepest insights and brand story? Add a newsletter to your marketing strategy.

 Still, this doesn’t tell you when and how often to send your newsletters.
 Unfortunately, there’s no universal answer.
-What works for your audience probably won’t work for another company’s, and vice versa.
+What works for your audience probably won’t work for another company, and vice versa.

 That said, you can use some generalities to get started.
-CoSchedule has a helpful roundup of 10 different studies on email timing that you can use to establish your own schedule.
 Experiment with different dates and times and, once you have enough data, review your analytics to see when your audience opens emails.

 You’ll want to give your audience some time to read your emails to get an accurate analysis, so wait two or three days after sending before reviewing your analytics.

 - Total opens/open rates.